bao-project/bao-docs/source/bao_hyp/config.rst

 Coloring
 ********

+Cache coloring is a technique used to partition shared Last Level Cache (LLC) sets among different guests (i.e., VMs).
+The main goal is to minimize cache conflicts and enhance overall system performance by carefully assigning specific colors, representing cache sets, to different entities.
+Bao supports cache coloring which can be configured using the``colors`` field within the ``vm_config`` struct.

 - **colors** [optional] - corresponds to a bitmap for the assigned cache colors of the VM.
 This value is truncated depending on the number of available colors calculated at run-time, i.e., its platform-dependent.
 By default, the coloring mechanism is not active.
 For instance, the following